jasonzhao3/VirtualPT/README.md

 ==========
 Team Member: Gwen Luca, Christine Nguyen, Yang Zhao

-This is the repo for Virtual PT ios and WebApp projects.
+This is the prototype(test) of Virtual PT iOS.